Configuring SSL certificates on the Wazuh dashboard using Let’s Encrypt

 # cp /etc/letsencrypt/live/<YOUR_DOMAIN_NAME>/privkey.pem /etc/letsencrypt/live/<YOUR_DOMAIN_NAME>/fullchain.pem /etc/wazuh-dashboard/certs/

-2. Add the Let’s Encrypt certificates to the Wazuh dashboard by editing the configuration file /etc/wazuh-dashboard/opensearch_dashboards.yml replacing the old certificates with the configuration below:
+2. Replace the old certificates with the Let’s Encrypt certificates to the Wazuh dashboard by editing the configuration file /etc/wazuh-dashboard/opensearch_dashboards.yml as shown below:

 server.ssl.key: "/etc/wazuh-dashboard/certs/privkey.pem"